GRAPHIC-Take Five: War and peace of mind

+Updates Friday story, changes first word in 2nd paragraph to "this" from "next"; updates paragraphs 13-15 with developments in Polish, Ecuadorian elections

-LONDON Oct 13 (Reuters) - Geopolitics are at the forefront of everyone's minds after war broke out between Israel and Palestinian militant group Hamas, and the mood in markets is jittery at best.
+LONDON, Oct 15 (Reuters) - Geopolitics are at the forefront of everyone's minds after war broke out between Israel and Palestinian militant group Hamas, and the mood in markets is jittery at best.

 Here's your week ahead in markets from Kevin Buckland in Tokyo, Lewis Krauskopf in New York, and Naomi Rovnick, Karin Strohecker and Amanda Cooper in London.